sethmanheim/event-hubs-dotnet-importfromweb/README.md

 ## Prerequisites

 * An Azure subscription.
-In order to configure and deploy the application you will need to have set up a Service Bus namespace and an Event Hub.
-An easy way to do this is to use [AzurePrep](https://github.com/Azure/connectthedots/tree/master/Azure/AzurePrep ), in the [ConnectTheDots](http://connectthedots.io ) open source project, but that is not a prerequisite - set up the Event Hub manually if you like.
+In order to configure and deploy the application you will need to create an Event Hubs namespace and an event hub.
+An easy way to do this is to use [AzurePrep](https://github.com/Azure/connectthedots/tree/master/Azure/AzurePrep ), in the [ConnectTheDots](http://connectthedots.io) open source project, but that is not a prerequisite - set up the event hub manually if you like.
 Just make sure to configure at least one Shared Access Policy for the event hub.
 * A version of Visual Studio installed on your desktop.
 * Access to a source of data - either a public source not requiring credentials, or a private source and access credentials